Cippo95/nvidia-fan-control/README.md

 ### Self explanatory variables

 I think that the script has self explanatory variables, so it should be easy to understand and debug.

+I may well do a data flow diagram in the future for even more clarity.

-### Fan hysteresys logic
+### Fan hysteresis logic

 It was a nice to have feature so I have implemented a simple fan hysteresis logic, it is controlled by `temperature_hysteresis` variable.